CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 our Day Trading Robot is designed to operate with precision and speed that's beyond human capabilities.

-It leverages the renowned MACD Indicator for reliable buy and sell signals.
+It leverages the renowned Average True Range Indicator for reliable price signals that can be utulized to trade stocks at the best price possible.

 It's programmed in Python 3 to analyze market data at lightning speed,